dirigible-io/dirigible-io.github.io/help/wiki_content.md

 ...
 </code></pre>

-And of course, some custom CSS for the wiki content:  [wiki.css](wiki_sample_css.txt)
+Some custom CSS for the wiki content:  [wiki.css](wiki_sample_css.txt)

 Batch of Wiki Pages
 ---

-Sometimes it is helpful to combine several already existing pages into a single page.
-For this purpose, you have to create a file with extension **\*.wikis** and to list in it all wiki pages that you want to merge.
+In order to combine several already existing pages into a single page, you have to create a file with extension **\*.wikis** and to list in it all wiki pages that you want to merge.

 File: *single.wikis*